reppad/yet-another-uv-k5-11o1-fagci-merge/README.md

 There are no other additions.

 Some options cannot be activated at the same time as spectrum for binary size reasons (FMRADIO, ALL_REGISTERS...).
+I also removed some UART commands that CHIRP does not use so that the default options produce a binary just below the size limit.

 The file `firmware.packed.bin` on the repo should be up to date and match the Makefile options as is.